nasa/Transform-to-Open-Science-Book/Ethos-of-OS-Workshop/workshop-citations-reading.md

 "Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity."
 Learn more about how NASA defines open science on [our website](https://nasa.github.io/Transform-to-Open-Science/what-is-open-science/).

-Open Science graphcis that TOPS uses in the presentation also include one by [UNESCO](https://www.scientificinfographics.com/21-towards-an-open-science) and the [Digital Skills for Library Staff and Researchers Working Group](10.5281/zenodo.3702400).
+Open Science graphics that TOPS uses in the presentation also include one by [UNESCO](https://www.scientificinfographics.com/21-towards-an-open-science) and the [Digital Skills for Library Staff and Researchers Working Group](10.5281/zenodo.3702400).

 To learn about the controversy surrounding "proprietary time" on science missions, we suggest starting with ["Should Webb telescope's data be open to all?"](https://www.science.org/content/article/should-webb-telescope-s-data-be-open-all) by Daniel Clery for Science.org.